parmarkamlesh/dsa-practice/README.md

 # dsa-practice
 Do not modify input data, its bad practice.
-Create function for repeatative task.
+Create function for repeatative task..

 if you know something and u think that you should tell to other people about idea or thinking. you should do it without thinking... better to share knowledge